qooxdoo/qooxdoo/docs/desktop/gui/menus.md

 Menus are well-established user interface elements in GUIs.
 They are popup-like controls that provide simple or cascading lists of buttons.
-Typical uses show menus opening off from buttons in tool bars, or popping up as context menus on right-clicks e.g. on a tree element.
+Typical uses show menus opening off from buttons in toolbars, or popping up as context menus on right-clicks e.g. on a tree element.

 Here are a few examples: